Masa7452/microtask/README.md

 Feel free to share this link with friends, family, or anyone who needs a cool task management tool!

+Microtasks uses local storage for data persistence, ensuring your privacy and allowing for easy, worry-free usage.
+Your task data is stored only on your device, so you can use the app with peace of mind.

 ## 🌟 Features

 - 📊 Hierarchical task structure with Big Tasks and Microtasks